How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 process_csv "users.csv"

-The Linux Command Line book by William Shotts highlights the importance of proper field separation when processing structured data.
-This pattern has helped me automate everything from user provisioning to report generation without requiring additional tools.
+Proper field separation is important when processing structured data.
+This pattern can automate everything from user provisioning to report generation without requiring additional tools.

 For more sophisticated automation, orchestrating multiple tasks with proper dependency management is essential.
-After coordinating deployment pipelines that touched dozens of systems, I’ve developed several patterns for workflow management using advanced Bash scripting techniques for automation.
+Several patterns help with workflow management using advanced Bash scripting techniques for automation, especially for deployment pipelines that touch many systems.

 Parallel Execution with Job Control